The City of Evansville has over 58 acres of park

 The park pavilions may be reserved for

-fee of $28 (residents) or $55 (non-residents), plus a $100 security deposit is required.
+place.
+A rental fee of $35 (residents) or $65 (non-residents), plus a $100 security deposit is required.
 Immediate payment is required with any reservation request and must be paid to the City

 Clerks office.
 Reservations must be made at least 72 hours in advance of the